 Selected intensive studies of a focused topic in literature with a significant component of guided research.
-Sample topics include: Dante, the Bloomsbury Group, Metaphysical Poetry, the Epic Novel, the Confessional Hero, Ben Jonson and Classi-
+Sample topics include: Dante, the Bloomsbury Group, Metaphysical Poetry, the Epic Novel, the Confessional Hero, Ben Jonson and Classical Tradition, Literature and the Irrational, and Contemporary American Novelists.
+Prerequisites: ENGL 170 and three 300 level courses or permission of instructor.
+Credits: 3(3-0) Offered when demand is sufficient.